You are here

 NEW MESSAGE FROM NSF REGARDING CHANGES TO FASTLANE - RELEASED 1/22/15 - CLICK HERE

 Some common errors to avoid in complying to guidelines include:

 - Project Summary: MUST be submitted in the three text boxes if no special characters are included.
 If a PDF upload, must still include the three categories (overview, intellectual merit, broader impact).

 - References: MUST include all authors (no "et al.")

 - Data Management Plan: MUST be comprehensive.
 See data management plan tools.

-- Biosketch: MUST be in exact NSF format (i.e. max of 10 products; 5 synergistic activities; collaborators must be in alphabetical order by last name).
-NEW for 2015: LOCATIONS of undergrad, grad, and postdoctoral institutions and TOTAL NUMBERS (comprehensive) of each: 1) collaborators and editors (last 24-48 months), 2) graduate advisors and postdoctoral sponsors, and 3) graduate students advised and postdoctoral scholars sponsored (last 5 yrs).
+NEW for 2015: Section (a) - LOCATIONS of undergrad, grad, and postdoctoral institutions must be listed, and Section (e) - TOTAL NUMBERS must be provided for each subsection as follows: 1) collaborators and editors (last 24-48 months), related to the current proposal that is being submitted, 2) all of the person's own graduate advisors and postdoctoral sponsors, and 3) all graduate students advised (total number) and postdoctoral scholars sponsored (last 5 yrs).
 Also, including personal information on your biosketch is not appropriate.

 - Budget Justification: NEW for 2015: All travel must be justified and relevant to the project.
 Also the limit is now 3 pages per institution.